ABOUT US

 AS A HISPANIC COMMUNITY WE ARE PROUD OF OUR ROOTS AND DIVERSITY IN THE CULTURES OF LATIN AMERICAN COUNTRIES.

-IN 2021 WE LAUNCHED THIS FESTIVAL TO CELEBRATE AND CREATE AWARENESS ABOUT THE DIVERSITY OF DIFFERENT LATIN AMERICAN CULTURES.
+IN 2021, WE LAUNCHED THIS FESTIVAL TO CELEBRATE AND RAISE AWARENESS ABOUT THE DIVERSITY OF DIFFERENT LATIN AMERICAN CULTURES.
 WE UNDERSTAND HOW MUCH OF AN IMPACT THE HISPANIC POPULATION HAS IN OUR CITY OF CLARKSVILLE.

-THROUGH THIS FESTIVAL, WE AIM TO SHOWCASE THE ENDURING STRENGH AND UNITY OF OUR COMMUNITY.
+THROUGH THIS FESTIVAL, WE AIM TO SHOWCASE THE ENDURING STRENGTH AND UNITY OF OUR COMMUNITY.

 EACH YEAR, WE CELEBRATE: